Bruce Logan (filmmaker): Career

 One of Logan's earliest projects was 2001: A Space Odyssey, where he worked under Douglas Trumbull as an animation artist at age 19.
 He supervised the film's title sequence, the simulated computer screens, and the Jupiter mission scenes.
 After working as cinematographer on Big Bad Mama (1974) and Jackson County Jail (1976), Logan returned to visual effects with Star Wars, where he designed the explosions for the Death Star, Alderaan, and various starships.

 In 1982, Logan was director of photography for Tron, which was one of the first films to use computer-generated imagery.
 In a 2019 interview, he said of the experience, "I pulled heavily on my experience in animation and visual effects. [...]
 Without intimate knowledge of the animation process, I wouldn’t have been able to optimize the live-action photography.
 Ultimately, I was creating a series of graphic images, so I had to completely eliminate motion blur and create infinite depth of field."

-He directed Vendetta (1986) and Lost Fare (2018), and was the second unit director for Fear and Loathing in Las Vegas (1998).
+He directed Vendetta (1986), co-directed 2012 Image Control Assessment Series Short (2012) with Fred Goodich, and Lost Fare (2018), and was the second unit director for Fear and Loathing in Las Vegas (1998).